javascript-tutorial/zh.javascript.info/1-js/08-prototypes/01-prototype-inheritance/article.md

 ![prototype](object-prototype-empty.svg)

 When we read a property from `object`, and it's missing, JavaScript automatically takes it from the prototype.
-In programming, such thing is called "prototypal inheritance".
+In programming, this is called "prototypal inheritance".
 And soon we'll study many examples of such inheritance, as well as cooler language features built upon it.

 The property `[[Prototype]]` is internal and hidden, but there are many ways to set it.